 Students must maintain a cumulative GPA of 3.0 on a scale during their course of study.
-A maximum of four hours of C (2.0) grades (a grade of C- or lower will not be acceptable) is applicable to an ENS degree, provided each hour of C is balanced by an hour of A (a grade of A- will not be accepted), and an approved Student Petition is on file in the Office of Records and Registration.
-Failure to maintain an overall graduate grade point average of 3.0 or higher will result in initiation of academic dismissal by the Department of Environmental Studies.
+A maximum of four hours of C (2.0) grades (a grade of C- or lower will not be acceptable) is applicable to an ENS degree, provided each hour of C is balanced by an hour of A (a grade of A- will not be accepted) and an approved Student Petition is on file in the Office of Records and Registration.
+Failure to maintain an overall graduate grade point average of 3.0 or higher will result in initiation of academic dismissal by the Environmental Studies Program.
 Courses that are offered on a letter-grade basis must be taken for a letter grade.

-Students also should refer to the campus policy on Grades Acceptable Toward Master's Degrees section of this catalog.
+Students should also refer to the campus policy on Grades Acceptable Toward Master's Degrees in this catalog.